vv-vim/vv/README.md

 - `windowtop`, `top`: Window position top.
 - `quitoncloselastwindow`: Quit app on close last window.
 Default: `0`.
 - `autoupdateinterval`: Autoupdate interval in minutes. `0` — disable autoupdate.
 Default: `1440`, one day.
+- `openinproject`: Open file in existing VV instance if this file is located inside current directory of this instance.
+By default it will obey [`switchbuf`](https://neovim.io/doc/user/options.html#'switchbuf') option, but you can set `switchbuf` override as a value of this option, for example: `:VVset openinproject=newtab`.
+Possible values are: `1` use switchbuf, `0` open in new instance, any valid `switchbuf` value.
+Default: `1`.

 You can use these settings in your `init.vim` or change them any time.
 You can check if VV is loaded by checking the `g:vv` variable: